Magnetic phase diagram and spin Hamiltonian of antiferromagnet Cs$_2$CoI$_4$: Discussion

 For an isolated zigzag ladder with strong easy-plane and weaker easy-axis anisotropy (such as ladder A), multiple field-induced transitions are expected for fields applied along the easy axis, including magnetization plateaus and spin-flop phases, as observed in Cs$_2$CoBr$_4$ \cite{Facheris2024}.
 In Cs$_2$CoI$_4$, such behavior is not observed and may be masked by the simultaneous response of both ladders and potential residual inter-ladder couplings, which are neglected in the minimal model but may significantly affect the phase evolution.

 Although the resulting phase diagram is highly intriguing, a complete understanding of the field-induced phases in Cs$_2$CoI$_4$ remains beyond the scope of the present minimal model.
-Single crystal neutron diffraction measurements would be crucial to directly determine the magnetic structures, however, the possible solutions are barely constrained by symmetry.
-Additionally it requires careful treatment of multiple crystallographic domains arising from the structural transition, or the use of an in field slow-cooling protocol as in Appendix A, compatible with neutron diffraction.
+Single crystal neutron diffraction measurements would be crucial to directly determine the magnetic structures; however, the possible solutions are barely constrained by symmetry.
+Additionally, it requires careful treatment of multiple crystallographic domains arising from the structural transition, or the use of an in-field slow-cooling protocol as in the Appendix, compatible with neutron diffraction.